-When you’ve run your business for awhile, you generally get a system down.
+When you’ve run your business for a while, you generally get a system down.
 Do you know what happens when you do that?
 Stagnation.
 Oh, I’m guilty of it.
 In fact, I have a confession to make.
-I haven’t taken Pinterest seriously until this last week.
-Had no desire to figure it out or any know-how when it came to making connections.
-You see, back in my day Facebook and Twitter were where you put your focus.
+I haven’t taken Instagram seriously until a few months ago.
+I had no desire to figure it out or any know-how when it came to making connections.
+You see, back in my day Facebook and Twitter (and then Pinterest) were where you put your focus.

-Putting in just a little effort this past week on Pinterest has seen my traffic almost double.
+Putting in just a little effort on Instagram has definitely increased

 Lesson learned: Mix up your routine.
 While it’s good that you’ve got a system down, don’t stop learning.
 Spice it up.